 - A score of 80 percent must be achieved to pass the exam.

-- No continuing education credits are required.
+- Continuing education credits are not offered.

 Exam pricing (new/renewing/retakes)